9ntonio/OmneSoft/README.md

 - Click the "Filters" button to open the status filter dropdown
 - Select/deselect status types (Active, Inactive, Suspended) using checkboxes
 - Filter counter shows the number of active filters in the button label
-- Status filters apply immediately and work alongside other filtering methods
+- Status filters apply immediately using client-side data filtering and work alongside other filtering methods
 - Use "Clear Status Filters" to remove all status filter selections
 - Click outside the dropdown or use "Clear filters" button to reset all filters